Causal Mediation in Natural Experiments: Supplementary Appendix

 Compose the selection bias term, as follows.

 The final term is a sum of the AIE, among the treated group $D_i = 1$, and a selection bias term --- difference in baseline potential outcomes between the groups for whom $D_i = 1$ and $D_i = 0$.

-The AIE is the direct effect among compliers times the size of the complier group, so we need to compensate for the difference between the treated group $D_i = 1$ and complier group $D_i(0) = 0, D_i(1) = 1$.
+The AIE is the indirect effect among compliers times the size of the complier group, so we need to compensate for the difference between the treated group $D_i = 1$ and complier group $D_i(0) \neq D_i(1)$.

-Start with the difference between treated group's average and overall average.
+Start with the difference between treated groups average and overall average.

 Then the difference between the compliers' average and the overall average.

 Collect everything together, as follows.